agnione/agnione/README.md

 ## Usage
 AgniOne Application Framework + AgniOne PlugIns + AgniOne Units can be used to build any type of applications such as
-- Unattened backend applications to perform specific tasks
+- Unattened high performance backend applications to perform specific tasks
 - HTTP Servers/Clients
 - Web Socket Servers/Clients for real-time streaming
 - MQ Clients